-Knee Injections for Arthritis in Rochester, NYknee injection illustration
+Knee Injections for Arthritis in Rochester, NY

 Injections are frequently a part of the treatment plan for our patients dealing with arthritis in their knees.
 There are two types of injections- corticosteroid (also called “steroid”) and viscosupplementation (or “gel”).
 Below, we will get into the difference between the types of shots, and what patients can expect if they are administered either one.